Five groups that classify all living things

 Although bonds within the group can last for many years, there are no long-term bonds between males and females as far as reproduction is concerned.
 Female Chimpanzees can give birth at any time of year to a single infant that is born after a gestation period that lasts for around eight months.
-After birth the infant clings onto it's mother's fur and will remain with her solidly for the first few years when the young begins to get more adventurous and starts to explore their surroundings increasingly more on their own.
+After birth, the infant clings onto its mother's fur and will remain with her solidly for the first few years when the young begin to get more adventurous and starts to explore their surroundings increasingly more on their own.
 Young Chimpanzees learn the skills they need to survive by watching their mother including what to eat, how to make tools and nest building, along with playing with other young individuals to practise both their grooming and wrestling skills.
-Females are thought be able to reproduce at 13 years of age where males seem to develop slightly later and breed when they are about 16 years old.
+Females are thought to be able to reproduce at 13 years of age where males seem to develop slightly later and breed when they are about 16 years old.

 The Chimpanzee is an omnivorous animal that eats hundreds of different types of food.
 The bulk of their diet is comprised of seasonal fruits, seeds and flowers that are picked from the trees, along with insects such as ants and termites that are extracted from their nests using a stick.
 However, they are known to eat larger prey too and when working together, sub-groups are able to kill monkeys and birds and have even been known to successfully hunt small antelope.
 Chimpanzees are the only animals (apart from Orang-Utans and Humans) that don't just use tools but also make them.
 They are known to strip the leaves and twigs off branches which are then inserted into a termite mound, where the termites crawl onto the branch and the Chimpanzee then licks them off.
 They are also known to use stones as hammers to open nuts and have even been known to use chewed leaves as a sponge to soak up water, which is then drunk from the leaf.

 Chimpanzee Predators and Threats